Preserving Michigan's Literary Heritage

 Charles Waddell Chesnutt, W.E.B.
 DuBois, Langston Hughes and Zora Neale Hurston

 The 2008 Literary Landmark is for the famous Idlewild residents and vacationers Charles Waddell Chesnutt, W.E.B.
 DuBois, Langston Hughes and Zora Neale Hurston.
 The landmark was dedicated on August 16, 2008 and is it at the Idlewild Public Library.
 The event and landmark highlight the role of African-American literature in the early 20th century and Idlewild as a place where these writers could flourish.
-Please see the Idlewild Literary Heritage brochure and the press release for more information.

 The 2006 Michigan Literary Landmark is for James Curwood.
 It was designated on June 1, 2006 at the Curwood Castle in Owosso, his birthplace and later home.
 Curwood Castle is the writing studio he built along the banks of the Shiawassee River.
 The Landmark recognizes the popularity of Curwood's wilderness adventure novels, many of which were made into feature films, and the role he played in the early Michigan conservation movement.